ibm-cloud-docs/account/index.md

 # Account types
 {: #accounts}

 When you register with {{site.data.keyword.Bluemix}}, you are set up with a Pay-As-You-Go account.
-Even though you provide your credit card information for account security and identity verification purposes, you can still use {{site.data.keyword.cloud_notm}} for free by selecting services in the catalog that offer free and lite pricing plans.
-A second account type called a Subscription account is available.
-With a Subscription account, you get many of the same features of a Pay-As-You-Go account, and you get discounts for platform services and support with a more consistent billing structure through the use of subscriptions.
+Even though you provide your credit card information for account security and identity verification purposes, you can still use {{site.data.keyword.cloud_notm}} for free by selecting services in the catalog that offer Free and Lite pricing plans.
+A second account type that is called a Subscription account is available.
+With a Subscription account, you get many of the same features of a Pay-As-You-Go account, and you get discounts for platform services and support with a more consistent billing structure by using subscriptions.
 {: shortdesc}